3atar2004/OS-Scheduler/README.md

 ### 4. Process
-- Emulates a real running process created via `fork()` by the Scheduler
+- Emulates a real running process created via `fork()` by the Scheduler.
-- Executes for its assigned runtime duration
+- Executes for its assigned runtime duration.
 - Started, Resumed and Stopped by Scheduler using signals.
-- Sends a signal to the Scheduler upon completion to notify it for cleanup
+- Sends a signal to the Scheduler upon completion to notify it for cleanup.
-- The Scheduler reaps the process to free system resources and avoid zombies
+- The Scheduler reaps the process to free system resources and avoid zombies.

 ![image](https://github.com/user-attachments/assets/454c093f-2ec9-497e-92eb-7d8ff3f16238)